West View Park

 Wounded Warrior Project

 Wounded Warrior Project began when several veterans and friends took action, aiding wounded service members returning from Afghanistan and Iraq.
 With advancements in battlefield medicine, more service members are surviving severe wounds and injuries.
 During World Wars I and II, there were 1.7 soldiers wounded for each one killed.
 In Operation Iraqi Freedom and Operation Enduring Freedom, seven have been wounded for each U.S. soldier killed.
-Wounded Warrior, through a variety of programs has sought to ease the transition to a new life as a wounded veteran.
+Wounded Warrior has sought to ease the transition to a new life as a wounded veteran.